codefellows-seattle-javascript-401d19/07-http-server/lab-matt/README.md

 #### Usage
 1. `cd` into the lab-matt repository
-2. Make sure to install all the required packaged - `npm install`
+2. Make sure to install all the required packages - `npm install`
   - `dotenv`
   - `faker`
   - `cowsay`